cwmacken/stokecast3/README.md

 # Stokecast
-Stop relying in Surflies. educate yourself and make your own decisions
+Stop relying in Surflies educate yourself and make your own decisions

 ### Start the boilerplate